bitbaba/bitmail/README.md

 - Authentication and security are based on PKI(Public Key Infrastructure), and are powered by [OpenSSL](https://github.com/openssl/openssl).

-- A Message singed with your private key is definitely sent from yourself, not from a middle-man.
+- A Message singed by a signer's private key identify the sender (see Middle-Man Attack).

-- A Message encrypted with your friend's certificate, is not viewed by anyone while transferring.
+- A Message encrypted by public key, can not be viewed by anyone without private key while transferring.

 - The rx/tx network is now based on MX(eMail eXchange) protocols, e.g. imap(s) & smtp(s), and is powered by [CURL](https://github.com/bagder/curl).
 There is more delay than real IM or IRC network.
 But the MX network can be replaced by (or upgraded to) other transfer networks.